mvemuri-22/Industry-Biscuit-Anomaly-Detection/README.md

 After further examination we see that Cluster 2 actually corresponds to cookies that have shape defects.
 In fact, we see that out of 48 cookies in Cluster 2, 44 are shape defects and the other 4 are color defects.
 This shows a promising result that we were able to identify the difference between “acceptable” defects vs unsellable defects.

-*Original Cookie Images in Cluster 2*
+*Original Cookie Images in Cluster 2 (Shape Defects -- "Acceptable")*

 ![image](https://github.com/user-attachments/assets/6a9cc0c7-1d4d-4043-bfd8-229efe1efe78)